javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 ## Object store

-To store stomething in IndexedDB, we need an *object store*.
+To store something in IndexedDB, we need an *object store*.

 An object store is a core concept of IndexedDB.
 Counterparts in other databases are called "tables" or "collections".
 It's where the data is stored.
 A database may have multiple stores: one for users, another one for goods, etc.